Rawandiz: Etymology

-The name 'Rawandiz' derives from the name of the Rawandiz (Rawadiya) Kurdish tribe, of which Saladin and the Ayyubids originated.
-The tribe's name is a corruption of the Old Persian root, Erwend 'a pass,' and which was usually Hellenized into Orodes and Orontes.
-The tribe was itself a branch of the Hadhabani confederation.
+The name Rawandiz (lit. 'fortress of the Rawand'), gets its name from Kurdish noble family Rawwadi/Rawandi, they were a leading family of Hadhbāni Kurdish tribe.

 History

 In the time of the Neo Assyrian Empire, from the 10th to the 7th centuries BC, the area lay on the trading route to Nineveh.

+The town of Rawandiz was established by the Rawadid dynasty in the 10th century.
 The area came under the rule of the Emirate of Bradost after the Battle of Chaldiran in 1514.
 The town would later come under the rule of the Soran Emirate until 1836.

 In 1915, during the First World War, the town was occupied by the Russians and Assyrians.
 The Rawandiz massacre took place, where the Kurdish Muslim population was massacred by the Russian army and allied Assyrian militants; after Nikolai Baratov's Cossacks recaptured the town, only 20 percent of the Kurdish population managed to survive.
 In 1922 the town was occupied by the Turks, until they were driven out at the end of the year.
 The British army occupied the town on 22 April 1923.
 The British decided to stay in place to await the arrival of a special commission to fix the border between Turkey and Iraq, believing that if they left the Turkish troops would return.

 Between 1928 and 1932 the British built a strategic road from Erbil, through Rawandiz, to the Iranian border near modern-day Piranshahr.
 The construction of the road was directed by the New Zealand engineer A. M. Hamilton.
 In 1940, the population was 1970.

 As of July 2007, Rawandiz was undergoing major reconstruction.
 The bazaar was being relocated to make room for a new road.
 In July 2011, in a response to a Turkish military offensive, local artists decided to paint the debris from the raids.
 In 1930, A. M. Hamilton noted: "it has always been a place of grim deeds and bloody retributions.
 Its greater and its lesser rulers alike have nearly all met with violent deaths and even today this reputation is being well earned".
 The anthropologist Edmund Leach went to Rawandiz in 1938, to study the Rawandiz Kurds, intending to make this the subject of his thesis.
-His field trip had to be aborted because of the Munich crisis, but he nevertheless published his monograph "Social and Economic Organization of the Rowanduz Kurds " two years later.
+His field trip had to be aborted because of the Munich crisis, but he nevertheless published his monograph "Social and Economic Organization of the Rowanduz Kurds" two years later.